The 12 museums of Cambridge

 Visit and you will find a warm welcome, a quirky and unusual building and fascinating objects, some that might bring back memories!
 Known as The Cambridge and County Folk Museum for over 70 years, the building is a Grade II listed 17th century former coaching inn.
 The Museum’s collections represent Cambridge and Cambridgeshire history and heritage over 300 years, including objects related to everyday life, customs and traditions of local people, places and events.

 Cambridge Museum of Technology is the home of Cambridge’s industrial heritage.
 Learn about the story of sewage and waste disposal in the Victorian Pumping Station.
 Discover Cambridge’s forgotten industries in the Top Bay.
 Marvel at the town’s early high-tech companies in the Pye Building.

 The Museum of Classical Archaeology is dedicated to the study and teaching of the classical past through the material and visual cultures of ancient Greece and Rome.
 The Cast Gallery is very popular because it is home to one of the finest collections of plaster casts of Greek and Roman sculpture anywhere in the world.

 With the UK getting ready to welcome visitors again very soon, we hope that you will join us in Cambridge and take the opportunity to check out some of these fantastic museums in your free time.
-We also offer trips to museums as part of our free social programme.
+We also offer trips to museums as part of our social programme.